 Explains how councillors get involved in decision-making through the various Committees that have been set up.

-The Council is made of 48 councillors and currently consists of 31 Conservatives, 16 Liberal Democrats and 1 vacancy
+The Council is made of 40 councillors and currently consists of 25 Liberal Democrats, 12 Conservatives and 3 Independents.

 The duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them.

 In May of each year, a new Council Chairman and Vice Chairman are appointed.

 Councillors have to agree to follow a Members Code of Conduct to make sure they follow the appropriate standards in the way they carry out their duties.

 The Standards Committee trains and advises them on the code of conduct.
 If you are unhappy with a Councillor’s behaviour, you can make a complaint.

 All councillors meet together as the Council.
 Meetings of the Council are open to the public, except in certain circumstances, and we pride ourselves on our openness.
 Here councillors decide the Council's overall policies and set the budget each year.

 The Council elects the Leader of the Council, other members of the Cabinet; the Overview and Scrutiny Committee (responsible for holding the Cabinet publicly accountable), the Development Committee, the Licensing, the Standards Committee and the Audit Committee.